kriswallsmith/assetic/README.md

 Assetic can also easily be integrated with Smarty, as it provides a Smarty plugin.

-First, you have to add Assetic/Extension/Smarty to your Smarty plugin_dirs:
+First, you have to add Assetic/Extension/Smarty to your Smarty plugins_dir:

 ``` php
 $smarty = new Smarty();